DNS-OARC/dsc-datatool/contrib/test-site/README.md

 Legends:
 - OK: Graphs is done
 - ok: Graph can be created from other data
+- k?: Graph can be created but is it needed?
 - CD: Need to create data
 - ND: Had no data to create graph on
 - NX: No data exists for this at all